 The Career Development Centre

-- Obtaining career information
+- career events

-The James Hardiman Library is situated in front of the concourse.
-It has a wide collection of books available, most of which can be borrowed.
-The library also has resources such as academic papers and journals, many of which can be accessed online.
+The library also has an expansive archive collection, a special collections area, microform/microfiche, photocopiers and computer suites.
 Books can generally be borrowed for a period of two weeks with an opportunity to extend the load period.
-Other special collection books are on desk reserve: This means that they are available only for a shorter period (e.g. one hour, three hours or one day) and must be used in library itself.
+Other special collection books are on desk reserve and are available only for a shorter period (e.g. one hour, three hours or one day) and must be used in library itself.

 There are staff members on each floor of the library to assist you in your search and you will find study spaces on all floors and further study spaces in the basement reading room.
-The library also provides a browsing room that contains fictional books, magazines and local and national newspapers.
-Have a look at the library’s website on www.library.nuigalway.ie for more information on the full range of its services to students, including online services.
+Tours are also provided at the beginning of the academic year these will introduce you to all the facilities available.
+Further training opportunities on specific aspects of the library are available on a regular basis throughout the academic year (i.e. carrying out research in the library and exploring the library catalogue).